 This show provides examples of:

 Actually Pretty Funny: In "Bad Spark", when Blackarachnia has accepted Silverbolt's presence and companionship under the excuse of self-preservation and protection from Tarantulus, the two of them come across Tarantulus's severed limb hanging from a tree.
 Silverbolt explains that there is no cause to worry, since he has been disarmed, and both of them begin laughing after trying to hold in their snickers for several seconds.

 A God Am I: Megatron's view of himself, or what he soon will be throughout the final episodes of the series.
 He refers to his "imminent godhood" and quotes from the covenant of Primus in reference to himself.
 This leads nicely into his view of himself all through Beast Machines as destined to ascend to godhood and contrasts with his more limited goals to conquer Cybertron when Beast Wars began.

 Ancient Astronauts: The Vok.
 Word of God says their seemingly nonsensical experiments were an attempt to accelerate humanity's evolution so that they would be able to prevent the Vok's ancestors, Generation 2's The Swarm, from devastating Earth.
 The Maximals themselves later take on this role, opening a school for the cave people (complete with blackboard) so they'll be ready for the Decepticons when they wake up.

 Anyone Can Die: Out of a total named cast of 20, only 8 make it out alive, not counting one-shot characters.
 This was largely due to Executive Meddling and software limitations.
 CGI was relatively new at the time, and only a handful of characters could appear at once; add in the Merchandise-Driven nature of the franchise and characters had to be killed off to show off new toys.
 Luckily, the show ran with the punches and figured out how to swing the act properly each time someone had to bite it - save for Scorponok and Terrosaur and the infamous ret-conned death of Inferno in the second season finale.

-And that's not including the remaining stasis pods which were never found and presumed destroyed. note Unless you read the IDW comics.
-The body count is... quite high for a kid's show.
+Then there's the remaining stasis pods which were never found and presumed destroyed. note Unless you read the IDW comics.
+The body count is quite high for a kid's show.